Illustrator : Drawing. Performance.

 Product Designer : Design.
 Postanthropcentricism.
 Artefact Becoming.

-CAVE http://www.cavemind.com This PhD research project – co-supervised with Oxford University – acts upon a realisation that the models of analysis employed in design’s own histories emphasise the anthropocentrism of narratives concerning human activity.
-These histories appear insufficiently complex in order to establish the necessarily and urgent deeper understandings of the futuring importance of designed objects.
+CAVE http://www.cavemind.com This PhD research project – co-supervised with Keble College, Oxford University – acts upon a realisation that the models of analysis employed in design’s own histories emphasise the anthropocentrism of narratives concerning human activity.
+These histories appear insufficiently complex in order to establish the necessary and urgent deeper understandings of the futuring importance of designed objects.
 The project aims to establish a design model of the nature of technological artefacts that is in step with a wider gamut of current discourse within the humanities.
 These new-materialist discourses bring attention to the mediating role of man-made things in the human interaction and understanding of the environment and our own selves.

 (Supervisors : Thompson.
 Woodward.
 Malafouris.)